cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

 {% endhighlight %}
 *Code III*

-From the code above, we added a public load balancer to our infrastructure.
-The *name* and *region* are pretty self-explanatory and both are required as also the forwarding rule.
-The forwarding rule basically tells us how to send traffic.
-The protocol of choice for our load balancer is HTTP which has a default port of 80.
-The `entry_protocol` and `entry_port` simply states how traffic is being sent to the load balancer and the `target_port` and `target_protocol` talks about how traffic gets to the attached droplets.
-It’s that simple.
+From the resource above, the *name* and *region* are pretty self-explanatory, both are also required as is the forwarding rule.
+The forwarding rule tells us how to send traffic.
+The protocol for our load balancer is going to be HTTP which has a default port of 80.
+The `entry_protocol` and `entry_port` configures how traffic is sent to the load balancer and the `target_port` and `target_protocol` configures how traffic gets to the attached droplets.

 The next important bit here is the connection algorithm between the load balancer and the droplets.
-In the case, we choose round robin.
+In our case, we are chosing round robin.
 Although Terraform only supports two sets of algorithms for Digital Ocean’s load balancer resource &mdash; Round Robin(round_robin) and Least Connections(least_connections) &mdash; other load balancing algorithm exist like Weighted Round Robin, Least Traffic, Source IP, etc.

 >A round robin is an arrangement of choosing all elements in a group equally in some rational order, usually from the top to the bottom of a list and then starting again at the top of the list and so on.
 A simple way to think of round robin is that it is about "taking turns."
 Used as an adjective, round robin becomes "round-robin.” - [WhatIs](http://whatis.techtarget.com/definition/round-robin).

 In the last section of our load balancer resource block, we attach our droplets to the load balancer using `droplet_ids`.
 We use string interpolation to reference the droplet ids, this, is how Terraform builds its dependency graph.
 There is a convention to using interpolation in Terraform, it follows the pattern of **${RESOURCE_TYPE.RESOURCE_NAME.ATTRIBUTE_NAME}**.
-In our case here, we are referencing the `digitalocean_droplets` resource with the name of `web` and we are getting all its `id` attributes.
+In our case, we are referencing the `digitalocean_droplets` resource with the name of `web`, and we are getting all its `id` attributes.

-With the set up above, we have been able to put together a simple layer 4 load balancing.
+The setup above is all that is needed, to put together a simple layer 4 load balancer.
 The only missing bit here is a database server.

 <img src="{{ site.url }}/assets/article_images/terraform/load_balancing.png"/>
 <small>Image credit: Digital Ocean</small>

-Adding a database is simple, unlike AWS, Digital Ocean, as of the time of this article, does not offer a managed database service like RDS.
+Adding a database is simple, at the time of this writing, Digital Ocean, unlike AWS, does not offer a managed database service like RDS.
 We will need to roll out our own manually.
-To do that, we will create a droplet resource, just like we did for the web.
-The code in Code VI does exactly that for us.
+To provision a server to install the databse onto, we will create another droplet resource, just like we did for the web.
 Putting everything together, we have:

 {% highlight javascript %}
 variable "token" {